Sliding Fee Scale Policy Summary

 “Our mission is to provide access to health care for all people in our service area.”

 Goshen Medical Center has the ability to reduce your cost of health care through our Sliding Fee Discount Program.
-This program is designed to offset a portion of your out-of-pocket expenses for selected medical and dental services.
+This program is designed to offset a portion of your out-of-pocket expenses for selected medical, dental and pharmacy services.
 To see if you qualify for our Sliding Fee Discount Program, please ask the receptionist.

 Frequently Asked Questions